HastingsJi/JD_Project/README.md

 # NewsEngine

-> NewsEngine is designed to collect, analysie and present News from various sources.
+> NewsEngine is designed to collect news from various sources, find the related news based on user's input keyword, analyze the sentiment of the news and present both news and analysis results in a react powered frontend web page.
+More design details and system architecture can be found on the project wiki page.

 ![Alt Text](https://github.com/HastingsJi/NewsEngine/blob/master/Docs/demo.gif)